uonafya/lab-system/mlab_api.md

 All links are **POST** requests.
 All post requests are validated using a header called **apikey**.
 The postman collection has already added them.
 *Open the link in **POSTMAN** and then set the request to **POST** *
-- Get data by request type [click here](http://lab.test.nascop.org/api/function)
+- Get data by request type
 >Fields
 > - test, 1 for vl, 2 for eid **required**
 > - start_date (required when *end_date* is set).
 It filters using the date collected.